 Additionally, under section 43F of the Employment Ordinance, if a principal contractor or superior contractor pays to an employee any wages under section 43C of the Employment Ordinance, such wages shall be a debt due by the employer of that employee to the principal contractor or superior contractor, as the case may be.
-The principal contractor or superior contractor may either (i) claim contribution from every superior subcontractor to the indebted employer, as the case may be; or (ii) deduct by way of set-off the amount paid by it from any sum due or may become due to the indebted employer in respect of the work to whom it has been subcontracted.
+The principal contractor or superior contractor may either (i) claim contribution from every superior subcontractor to the indebted employer or from the principal contractor and every superior subcontractor to the indebted employer, as the case may be; or (ii) deduct by way of set-off the amount paid by it from any sum due or may become due to the indebted employer in respect of the work to whom it has been subcontracted.